-The online program is easily accessible.
-This self-assessment consists of 200 multiple choice and case study questions that are based on foundational knowledge in certain competency areas.
-Currently, these include:
+The assessment consists of 200 multiple choice and case study questions that are based on a foundation of knowledge required of all dentists.
+There are fifteen competency areas of practice:

 - oral surgery